 Of course, some family law attorneys still lean heavily on litigation to manage divorce cases and other family-based disputes.
-But the trend for several decades has been to concentrate on the clients’ best interests and to avoid exacerbating any real or potential conflicts.
+But the trend for several decades has been to concentrate on the clients’ best interests, including child support, and to avoid exacerbating any real or potential conflicts.
 With the increase in caseloads that reduce a family court’s ability to move cases through the court promptly, some parties have sought private resolutions through arbitration, which allows participants to have more control over the timing of the process.

 WHAT IS AN ARBITRATED DIVORCE?